tolitius/monr/README.md

 ```clojure
 (use 'monr)
 ```
-You can seriously believe that drinking beer is not as cool as calculating factorials, and not just some factorials but factorials of 42! (or should I say !42):
+You can't seriously believe that drinking beer is not as cool as calculating factorials, and not just some factorials but factorials of 42! (or should I say !42):
 ```clojure
 (defn ! [n] (reduce *' (range 1 (inc n))))